alchemyrpg/5e-srd/README.md

 ## NPCs

 The SRD NPCs are available in the [`npcs`](/npcs) directory.
 Each NPC is available as an individual JSON document.
 There is also an [`_all.json`](/npcs/_all.json) file that contains all of the NPCs in a single document ready for bulk import.

+## License

+Please see the [LICENSE](./LICENSE) for the MIT and OGL licenses applicable to this repository.